 Dynasty Warriors and Samurai Warriors will sometimes have enemy generals, usually ones with unique models (IE, playable characters or at least important NPCs).
 When knocked down or in a defensive position, they may glow for a moment and suddenly buff themselves.
 They will also often glow for a few seconds before unleashing a Musou attack.

-Dynasty warriors 5 deserves special mention.
+Dynasty Warriors 5 deserves special mention.
 On specific levels, specific characters will be tougher than usual (with a red aura of doom).
-As they take damage they give themselves temporary stat boosts (X2 attack and/or defense!!!), with the last buff ending in musou rage (Increased damage, attack speed, and super armor to all but the most powerful of attacks).
-Ignoring them while they have these buffs don't always work either.
+As they take damage they give themselves temporary stat boosts (Doubling their Attack or Defense, for example), with the last buff ending in Musou Rage (Increased damage, attack speed, and super armor to all but the most powerful of attacks).
+Ignoring them while they have these buffs doesn't always work, either.
 They'll just get it again shortly after they run out.

 Subverted and lampshaded in Terranigma.
 After fighting a Humongous Mecha, and getting him down to a single hit, he launches a special attack.
 This attack is easy to dodge, and barely hurts at all if you are hit.
 After launching it (and dying), the robot says "that last attack was not very impressive."